 How much money have Korean restaurants lost out on by giving this away for free?

-Is Korea the most generous nation or what?
-Korean restaurants provide this starter dish of fermented vegetables for free.
-Perhaps because few Koreans can last more than two days without it.
+Is South Korea the most generous nation or what?
+South Korean restaurants provide this starter dish of fermented vegetables for free.
+Perhaps because few South Koreans can last more than two days without it.

 11. Lasagna, Italy